 3. HomeLevel Reports

 Exclusive to Novello, this concise, economical, expert-level 2 survey report is equivalent to the RICS HomeBuyer Report and priced the same, but it offers a more comprehensive service.
 It is carried out by RICS chartered surveyors.
-The HomeLevel Report will examine at least 20 crucial interior and exterior elements of a property and will be delivered to you within 48 hours so you can get going with completing your purchase without any delays.
+The HomeLevel Report will examine at least 20 crucial interior and exterior elements of a property and will be delivered to you in just a few days, so you can get going with completing your purchase without any delays.
 Clarity is also key, so we use a traffic light system to highlight urgent repairs, less serious defects and general maintenance, making our reports genuinely actionable.

 When do I not need to have a survey?